 Unlike some cities, Aztec isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Aztec are a mix of both white- and blue-collar jobs.
-Overall, Aztec is a city of sales and office workers, service providers, and construction workers and builders.
-There are especially a lot of people living in Aztec who work in office and administrative support (12.96%), sales jobs (11.37%), and management occupations (11.09%).
+Overall, Aztec is a city of professionals, sales and office workers, and construction workers and builders.
+There are especially a lot of people living in Aztec who work in office and administrative support (10.95%), sales jobs (9.83%), and teaching (6.81%).

-The percentage of adults in Aztec with college degrees is slightly lower than the national average of 21.84% for all communities.
-14.10% of adults in Aztec have a bachelor's degree or advanced degree.
+The citizens of Aztec are slightly less educated than the national average of 21.84% for the average city or town: 14.32% of adults in Aztec have a bachelor's degree or advanced degree

-The per capita income in Aztec in 2010 was $22,908, which is upper middle income relative to New Mexico, and middle income relative to the rest of the US.
-This equates to an annual income of $91,632 for a family of four.
+The per capita income in Aztec in 2018 was $21,841, which is middle income relative to New Mexico, and lower middle income relative to the rest of the US.
+This equates to an annual income of $87,364 for a family of four.
 However, Aztec contains both very wealthy and poor people as well.

-Aztec is a somewhat ethnically-diverse city.
+Aztec is an extremely ethnically-diverse city.
 The people who call Aztec home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Aztec residents report their race to be White, followed by Native American.
 Aztec also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 26.02% of the city’s residents.
-Important ancestries of people in Aztec include English, Irish, Scottish, and Italian.
+People of Hispanic or Latino origin account for 24.55% of the city’s residents.
+Important ancestries of people in Aztec include German, Irish, English, European, and Italian.

 The most common language spoken in Aztec is English.
-Other important languages spoken here include Spanish and Navajo.
+Other important languages spoken here include Native American languages and Spanish.